paretomansmartvotesim/paretomansmartvotesim.github.io/irv.md

 ## Electability Polling

-Still, there will be tough situations where if there are a large number of candidates that are all doing well, then it may be up to the voter to vote strategically and vote for a more electable candidate.
+Still, there will be tough situations where if there are a large number of candidates that are all doing well.
+Then it may be up to the voter to vote strategically and vote for a more electable candidate.
 The voter should rely on head-to-head polling information to see who would win the final round.
 This is the same kind of problem that is faced in the primaries.
 The nice part is that this is handled in a single stage of voting.
 There are other ways to handle this electability problem.
 Some voting systems can even handle it without voters having to rely on polls and you can read about that on the page about [finding common ground](http://./commonground.html).

 {% include sim.html id="tough_sim"

-link = "[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VRu04EMQz8l9Qp4lce-xmIbrXFIa7iBBQ0CPHv2B5tASeUYsY7zmTs_SqtbPu-ZiVeR93Jxsmm1TWCLP805DhqoegllUrCUUvZWi1aNq3Fknfv4Hp3vHe44o_V9ve4Nl27-57K-lehlg9SZJpRM2pkIgUgFXWAZyCPSjMTk5tTLdyyYjdiBwbAhhUtbiMOsOGBaqJaeUFaJqXYCqUgcBIBIJC40041T7R2iHAUTEu-MXFR0zIInYRPIrHnIJo39bet9oytA_8HQRXjGvZmCGkIaQhpGNcMgHFtQJv5kmHc3gCUnR2771hatxwjRuiw6EjQV8JAgoG7gwECwJqeLrfb28fj5_u1bOXh8vpyfS7fP9OVrU2sAgAA)" title = "A Tough Situation Solved by Strategy"
+link = "[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VSu04EMQz8l9Qu4tiOk_sMRLfa4hBXcQIKGoTg28_xaIUAoS3Gr0xmnP0otZy2bQ7iNnfa2PyIhtH0Fcwouew7FV6zrEIsbeVSTpWKllP50kLFMu0xFD0PCHKqv7_ojej9qWdn_tvhmuy8NAzqvkoNJchgBUAFd0DIYA2MKxcEP1NpNbMWXC2gAUDTFCNBIwGgaY5sIJt5QGqK5bUIzoaASQQAQRJMG1N-a7SjCUaBYaZGEk1NyhXwEbQjCNKtrUDzpP6k1Z6y1fEkEKqwa1idQaRBpEnuwGDXDAC75hgZeZPBbq8AzsmO3XcsrVvaWBY6KDoU9JngUOA46w0gAKzJ8W5-_D6O5vjeD-mqw9KoALzggKWBvQ8FGAD7fjhfry9v9--vl_hb787PT5fH8nkDZGJzDf4CAAA)" title = "A Tough Situation Solved by Strategy"

 caption = "Strategic voting can help turn a tough situation into a successful election when there are useful head-to-head polls."

 comment = "Silver lining.
 So, maybe show an option button to turn on or off strategic voting." %}

 This is an improvement over single-choice voting.
 The polls are much more useful since rankings are given and any pair of candidates can be compared head-to-head, so voters are able to strategize better.
-Attempting the same strategy with FPTP can turn a small lead in the polls to a big lead at the ballot box.
+Attempting the same strategy with FPTP and FPTP polls can turn a small lead in the polls to a big lead at the ballot box.

 {% capture cap18 %}{{ C }} loses even though he's in the middle because he never got good poll numbers in FPTP polls.{% endcapture %}

 {% include sim.html id="fptp_bad_polls_sim"

-link = "[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VRMWoEMQz8i2sXlmTJ631FinTLFhdIEVhICJfiCPl7JA1bXI5g8Eg78mik_S6trNs2l0o897qRjjNatM4RwfRPQ_a9Fopa6lJJOHIpa6ul5615m1dwfTheO5zxZrX9Pc4tzj18T2b-y1DLhhSelsgZOTwRTBFckQHcA3VH7xfg4lQLt8zYhdiBAZDhjhKXEQfI8EC2IJv5QFo6pdgKJSFQEgHAkLjSRjVPlBpIKAqmJd-YONlTMgI6Az4DiT1H0PNlv5ftlrb7wP-B0Y5xFXtTmFSYVJhUjKsKwLg6wC3ZSTGuNQBlpWH3hqWZ5hgxgkHC4MBmwoCDgbeDAQLAml4ux_F-fb59vJa1PB1fn5fj7XorP7_wC763rwIAAA)" title = "FPTP: Tough to Strategize"
+link = "[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VSu04EMQz8l9QuYjuOk_sKCrrVFYdEgbQSCB3FCcG343i0QoDQFuNXJjPOvpdaTts2B7HMM21sfkTDaPoKZpRcz2cqvGa5KbHKyrWcKpVWTuWzFiqWaY-h6HlAkFP9_UVvRO9PPTvz3w7XZOelYVD3VRKUIIMbACq4A0IGt8C4ckHwMxWpmUlwSYAAQCMNI0GjAaARRzaQzTygNcXyWgRnQ8GkCoAgDaaNKb812tEEo8Iwk5BGsyXlCvgI5AiCdJMVtDzZftK2nrKb40kgtMGuYXUGkQaRBpEGu2YA2DVHb-RNBru9AjgnO3bfsbRuaWNZ6KDoUNBngkOB46wLQAFYk-Pd_Ph9HM3xvR9qqw5LowLwggOWBiyNBjAA9v1w2ffn6_3t5TH-1rv97fWyP11v5eMLMekMPQEDAAA)" title = "FPTP: Tough to Strategize"

 caption = cap18

 comment = "C loses in the middle" %}

-It is very important that head-to-head polling is reported, since the information is available in a ranked poll, and without it, the polls are not that much better than FPTP polls.
+It is very important that head-to-head polling is reported because the final round is a head-to-head match.
+This information is available in a ranked poll, but without it, the polls are not that much better than FPTP polls.

-Only one faces the final round.

 ## Sp***er